questionpy-org/qpy-dev/README.md

 ##### Running `tox`

-Make sure you install all required Python versions we test against.
-(Using pyenv is not strictly necessary, but the easiest option.
-You can also install different Python versions using your distro's package manager or other means.)
+Install all required Python versions for testing.
+Pyenv is easiest, but other methods work too.

 ```
 $ pyenv install 3.9 3.10 3.11